Why do we feel so bad when we expect to feel so good?

 - During "post-adrenaline blues," one may feel depleted, dissatisfied, and prone to questioning everything about their life.

 - "Post-adrenaline blues" usually lifts after a few days or a week.

 I have a theory.
 It's not research-based, but I've seen it again and again with my clients and in my own personal life:

-Post-Adrenaline Blues can strike after major positive events like a wedding or a graduation.
+Post-adrenaline blues can strike after major positive events like a wedding or a graduation.
 They can strike after a long burst of effort for a major work deadline or after a challenging personal project, like preparing for a family move.
-The key trigger seems to be intense, sustained effort that ends abruptly.
+The key trigger seems to be an intense, sustained effort that ends abruptly.

 Maybe it’s biological.
-In addictions research, rebound or withdrawal effects are common.
+In addiction research, rebound or withdrawal effects are common.
 When people get off a substance, they often feel much worse than they did before they took the substance.
-It’s possible that the abrupt withdrawal of stress hormones could be at the root of Post-Adrenaline Blues.
+It’s possible that the abrupt withdrawal of stress hormones could be at the root of post-adrenaline blues.